 For this recipe, you’ll need only need 7 ingredients.
 Just as the original, this recipe requires chocolate, coconut, almonds, and sweetener.

-- 14 whole almonds – This recipe makes 14 almond bars, so you’ll need an almond bar for each one of them.
+- Whole almonds – This recipe makes 14 almond bars, so you’ll need an almond bar for each one.

 - cocoa butter or coconut oil